Cray-HPE/hms-trs-app-api/README.md

 // target system.
 The CA cert bundle is required.
 The client cert/key data
 // is optional.
 //
-// inParams: Ptr to a TRSHTTPLocalSecurity struct containing the CA cert
+// inParams: Pointer to a TRSHTTPLocalSecurity struct containing the CA cert
 //           bundle and optional client cert/key data.
 //
 // Return:   Nil on success; error string on failure